chromice/ae/README.md

 include 'ae/core.php';
 ```

 This will import the `ae` class.
-Its sole purpose is to manage code: import classes, run scripts and capture their output, and register modules and load libraries.
+Its sole purpose is to manage code: import classes, run scripts and capture their output, register modules and load libraries.
 All these methods accept both absolute and relative file paths.

 If you want æ to look for a file in a specific directory, you can register it: